List of tourist attractions in Amritsar: Jandiala Guru

 A town in Amritsar district known for traditional brass and copper utensil making.
 It is home to India's only handicraft on UNESCO's List of Intangible Cultural Heritage.
 The Deputy Commissioner is working to revive interest in this area through Project Virasat.

 Pul Moran (also known as Pul Kanjri)

 Pul Kanjri is the historical place associated with the life of Maharaja Ranjit Singh.
 It was located around 35 Km from Amritsar city.
 It is 5 km away from Wagah Border.
 This place was prominent during the Maharaja Ranjit Singh from 1800-1840.

 Pul Kanjri has a fantastic architecture with 12 doors to let the airflow all around.
-The golden time of this monuments ends with the partition of the Punjab, 1947.
+The golden time of this monuments ended with the partition of the Punjab, 1947.
 When Kaballi's attacked the place, the people were killed and historical building was damaged.
 The place was restored again.
 Even today, people visit Pul Kanjri to pay their respects.